 makes a 2 lb loaf

-– Preheat the oven to 190 Degrees Centigrade/Gas mark 5
+- Preheat the oven to 190 Degrees Centigrade conventional oven/Gas mark 5

 - Line a 2lb loaf tin (or 2 1lb tins, or half the mixture to make 1 1lb cake)

-– Combine the soya milk, bicarb and vanilla and set aside.
+- Combine the dairy-free milk, bicarb and vanilla and set aside.

 - Sift together the flour, cocoa and salt.